By the end of this section, you will be able to:

 |Profound||<1%||May be able to communicate verbally or nonverbally; requires intensive oversight|

 On the other end of the intelligence spectrum are those individuals whose IQs fall into the highest ranges.
 Consistent with the bell curve, about 2% of the population falls into this category.
-People are considered gifted if they have an IQ score of 130 or higher, or superior intelligence in a particular area.
+People are considered to have a higher aptitude for learning (and may be classified as "gifted" within educational systems) if they have an IQ score of 130 or higher, or superior intelligence in a particular area.
 Long ago, popular belief suggested that people of high intelligence were maladjusted.
-This idea was disproven through a groundbreaking study of gifted children.
+This idea was disproven through a groundbreaking study of these children.
 In 1921, Lewis Terman began a longitudinal study of over 1500 children with IQs over 135 (Terman, 1925).
 His findings showed that these children became well-educated, successful adults who were, in fact, well-adjusted (Terman & Oden, 1947).
 Additionally, Terman’s study showed that the subjects were above average in physical build and attractiveness, dispelling an earlier popular notion that highly intelligent people were “weaklings.”
 Some people with very high IQs elect to join Mensa, an organization dedicated to identifying, researching, and fostering intelligence.
 Members must have an IQ score in the top 2% of the population, and they may be required to pass other exams in their application to join the group.

 In the past, individuals with IQ scores below 70 and significant adaptive and social functioning delays were diagnosed with mental retardation.
-When this diagnosis was first named, the title held no social stigma.
-In time, however, the degrading word “retard” sprang from this diagnostic term.
-“Retard” was frequently used as a taunt, especially among young people, until the words “mentally retarded” and “retard” became an insult.
+When this diagnosis was first named, it was replacing more negative and insensitive terms, and the title held no social stigma; several prominent research and support organizations even used the word in their names and mission statements.
+However, members of those populations as well as their families and supporting professionals found that the term was not only inaccurate, but demeaning and insulting.
 As such, the DSM-5 now labels this diagnosis as “intellectual disability.”
 Many states once had a Department of Mental Retardation to serve those diagnosed with such cognitive delays, but most have changed their name to Department of Developmental Disabilities or something similar in language.
-The Social Security Administration still uses the term “mental retardation” but is considering eliminating it from its programming (Goad, 2013).
+Due to the passage of "Rosa's Law" in 2010 and to the growing support for changing the terminology, most U.S. federal agencies formally adopted the words "intellectual disability."
+While the change was widely supported, you can view in the Federal Register several counterpoints from parents of people with intellectual disabilities, who felt that the new term was imprecise and less applicable to their children.
 Earlier in the chapter, we discussed how language affects how we think.
 Do you think changing the title of this department has any impact on how people regard those with developmental disabilities?
 Does a different name give people more dignity, and if so, how?
-Does it change the expectations for those with developmental or cognitive disabilities?
+Do you think the terminology is likely to change again?
 Why or why not?

 Why Measure Intelligence?